daizutabi/ivory/docs/quickstart.md

 ## Task for multiple runs

-Ivory implements a special run type called **Task** which controls multiple nested runs.
+Ivory implements a special run type called **Task** that controls multiple nested runs.
 A task is useful for parameter search or cross validation.

 ```python
 task = client.create_task('torch')
 task
 ```

-The `Task` class has two methods to generate multiple runs: `Task.prodcut()` and `Task.chain()`.
-These two methods have the same functionality as [`itertools`](https://docs.python.org/3/library/itertools.html) of Python starndard library.
+The `Task` class has two functions to generate multiple runs: `Task.prodcut()` and `Task.chain()`.
+These two functions have the same functionality as [`itertools`](https://docs.python.org/3/library/itertools.html) of Python starndard library.
 Let's try to perform cross validation.

 ```python
 runs = task.product(fold=range(4), verbose=0, epochs=3)
 runs
 ```

 Like `itertools`'s functions, `Task.prodcut()` and `Task.chain()` return a generator, which yields runs that are configured by different parameters you specify.
 In this case, this generator will yield 4 runs with a fold number ranging from 0 to 3 for each.
 A `task` instance doesn't start any training by itself.
-In addtion, you can pass fixed parameters to update the original parameters in the YAML file.
+In addition, you can pass fixed parameters to update the original parameters in the YAML file.

 Then start 4 runs by a `for` loop including `run.start('both')`.
-Here `'both'` means execution of test after training.
+Here `'both'` means successive test after training.

 ```python
 for run in runs: